tornseglare/XBoxController/README.md

 # XBoxController

-Using the Vortice.Windows nuget, see https://github.com/amerkoleci/Vortice.Windows for more examples.
+Use the xbox controller with ease through this simple library.

-For a working and more up-to-date demo, please see the XBoxController_Tests project here: https://github.com/tornseglare/XBoxController/tree/main/XBoxController_Tests
+For a working demo, please see the XBoxController_Tests project here: https://github.com/tornseglare/XBoxController/tree/main/XBoxController_Tests

+This library previously had a dependency to the Vortice.Windows nuget.
+This dependency are now gone, but their nuget is still great: https://github.com/amerkoleci/Vortice.Windows

 # How to use

-    using Vortice.XInput;
+    using MASK.XInput;
     using MASK;

     // Starts a task which periodically look for newly connected controllers.